Training Philosophy

 My methods communicate clear expectations to your dog.
 Don't do that - do this instead!

-I use a million treats, toys, and tons of praise.
-I also use tools such as slip leads, prong collars, and ecollars.
 I want your dog to have the best life ever, and balanced training is the best way there.

 Positive reinforcement only training (sometimes referred to as "R+" or "science-based") ends up failing you and your dog because it never actually trains the unwanted behaviors out.
-Positive-only training takes months or even years and costs you lots of time and $$$.
+Positive-only training takes months or even years and costs you lots of time and money.
 It can require that you have treats on you at all times, avoid everything that triggers your dog, and schedule your life around theirs.

 I want better for you.